reubenfirmin/bubblewrap-tui/README.md

 ```

 This runs the install script with:
+- Isolated home directory (`~/.local/state/bui/overlays/deno/`) - your real home is not accessible
 - Read-only access to system paths
-- Home directory changes captured in an overlay (`~/.local/state/bui/overlays/deno/`)
 - Network access for downloads
-- Full isolation from your real home directory

 After installation, create a wrapper script so you can use `deno` normally: